gavinyork/zephyr3d/doc/markdown/scene.grassmaterial._constructor_.md

 ## GrassMaterial.(constructor)

-Constructs a new instance of the `GrassMaterial` class
+Creates an instance of GrassMaterial class

 **Signature:**